andresliszt/moo-rs/pymoors/docs/user_guide/duplicates/rust/exact.md

-To use close duplicates cleaner in `moors` just pass to the algorithm the cleaner instance
+To use exact duplicates cleaner in `moors` just pass to the algorithm the cleaner instance

 ```Rust